rajobasu/FYP/README.md

-List of research papers used.
+ist of research papers used.

 [1] https://arxiv.org/pdf/2402.05467.pdf